Organize digital assets at scale with taxonomies in Kontent.ai

 Taxonomies in the asset library make it easy to find the right asset

-To ensure your taxonomy groups support real users with real intents, consider common dimensions that will help users select the right asset, such as:
+To ensure your taxonomy groups support real users with real intents, consider dimensions that match how your users actually search and make decisions, such as:

 • Locations, audience, descriptive categories